cseebach/uphold-server/README.md

     uphold add msi {msi path}

-Add a task that runs the msi file at {msi path}.
+Add a task that runs the msi file at {msi path}. {msi path} must be accessible from client computers.

     uphold add putfile {file} {into}

-Add a task that puts a copy of {file} into the directory at {into}.
+Add a task that puts a copy of {file} into the directory at {into}. {file} must be accessible from client computers.

 ## History